 - Communication records between regulatory authorities, ethics committees, and the sponsor

-Site management documents:
+Site management documents

 - Site selection and qualification documents

-- Site-specific training records
+- Site-specific training records of personnel

-- Signed informed consent forms
+- Signed informed consent forms (or documentation of their secure archiving)

-- Recruitment tracking
+- Recruitment tracking logs

 - Correspondence with investigators and site staff

-Subject management documents:
+Subject management documents

-- Source documents
+- Source documents (or certified copies)

-- Randomisation details
+- Randomisation details and blinding records

 - Subject screening and enrolment logs

-- Adverse event monitoring and reporting
+- Adverse event (AE) and serious adverse event (SAE) monitoring and reporting documentation

 - Investigational product accountability logs

-- Shipping and handling documentation
+- Shipping and handling documentation (e.g., temperature excursions)

 - Storage and disposal records

-Quality control documents:
+Quality control documents

 - Audit reports

-- Quality control checks and validation of study tools
+- Quality control checks and validation of study tools and processes

-- Statistical analysis plan and reports
+- Statistical analysis plan (SAP) and statistical reports

 - Publications and presentations related to the trial